-Join Eric Wing for an in-depth discussion in this video Adding fire-alarm devices, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Adding fire-alarm devices, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - Let's add some fire alarm devices.…To begin with, the devices we're gonna bring in…are actually 2D, but the devices…are still MEP parts so they're smart.…The objective of this video…is to go into the Tool Palette,…and find some fire alarm devices.…We're gonna first add some…plain, round smoke detectors.…Then we'll add some fire alarm strobes,…and fire alarm pull boxes to the walls.…To begin with, I'm gonna jump…into my Devices file in AutoCAD MEP.…Let's start by switching our workspace.…